HeapSpace/vdb2016/content/speakers/index.md

     url: ''
     photo: 'Mark Heckler.jpg'
     company: 'Pivotal Software, Inc.'
+    talk:
+      -
-    talk: 'This stuff is cool, but HOW CAN I GET MY COMPANY TO DO IT?
+        title: 'This stuff is cool, but HOW CAN I GET MY COMPANY TO DO IT?
 Businessing the S*** out of Transformative Development!'
+        type: 'talk'
     tags:
       - metodologies
   -